 Take advantage of the fresh air stops.
 Stepping off the train breaks up your trip and allows you to stretch your legs.

 Do not plan on Wi-Fi.
-Even your cell phone will not have service from time to time.
+Even your cell phone may not have service occasionally as you travel.

 Train manners